• Skip to main content

 kiddie pool safety

-For small kiddie pools, empty the water after play time is over and turn the pool upside down or store away when not in use.
-When children play in kiddie pools, they will naturally want to return to play some more, no matter if it is time to swim or not.
+On a related note, empty the water in small kiddie pools after play time is over and turn the pool upside down or store away when not in use.
+When children play in kiddie pools, they will naturally want to return to play some more, whether it is time to swim or not.
 Eliminate the risk of them sneaking off to play in the water by emptying the small kiddie pools after each use.

 Keep toilet lids closed and locked